ahsanmahmood95/CICD-Pipeline-DevOps-Project-with-Microservices/README.md

 6. Scan Multibranch Pipeline Triggers:

-* Check the box next to “Scan Multibranch Pipeline Triggers.”
+* Check the box next to "Scan the webhook" in Scan Multibranch Pipeline Triggers.
 * Select “GitHub webhooks” as the trigger type.
 * In the “Trigger token” field, enter a unique string (e.g., “ravdas”).
 This token will be used in the webhook URL to identify authorized triggers.